marcel-goldschen-ohm/pyCLAMP/README.md

 # pyCLAMP
 Time series recordings analysis in Python with UI similar to pCLAMP.

+# !!!
+WARNING !!!
+Data structure is under conversion to utilize Zarr format.
+This may introduce breaking changes in the current version of pyCLAMP.

 # What is pyCLAMP for?
 pyCLAMP is generally useful for analysis of any *(x,y)* data series that may be recorded in multiple channels and in respose to repeated episodes or triggered recording periods.